Bowel Cancer and Exercise

-February is bowel cancer awareness month.
 Over the past decade, public health campaigns and education programs have improved the detection rates of bowel cancer.
 Now, as a result, it is known as the third most common cancer among Australians.
-Research into the role that exercise plays in cancer care is also becoming more important because of to advances in diagnostic and treatment methods.
+Research into the role that exercise plays in cancer care is also becoming more important because of the advances in diagnostic and treatment methods.

 Exercise in Bowel Cancer Care

-In May of last year, The Clinical Oncology Society of Australia released a position statement on exercise in cancer care and they published the statement in the Medical Journal of Australia and their main advice included:
+The Clinical Oncology Society of Australia released a position statement on exercise in cancer care and they published the statement in the Medical Journal of Australia.
+Their main advice included:

 - Exercise should be a part of standard practice in cancer care.